ADVISORY SPAIN-RIGHTS/RAPPER-PROTESTS

-MADRID/BARCELONA - Supporters of Catalan rap singer Pablo Hasel take part in a protest against his arrest, after he was given a jail sentence on charges of glorifying terrorism and insulting royalty in his songs.
+UNIVERSITY SQUARE, BARCELONA - Supporters of Catalan rap singer Pablo Hasel take part in a protest against his arrest following four days of protests across the country.
+Hasel was given a jail sentence on charges of glorifying terrorism and insulting royalty in his songs.

 Restrictions: